veniamin-ilmer/better-standards/clockwise_trigonometry/readme.md

 The simple change in definition of rotation and start position, does not really change trigonomic formulas.
 Rather, it changes one's perspective of sine, cosine, and imaginary numbers.

 ![New Circle](new_circle.png)

+Just to be clear, all of the trig formulas stay exactly the same.
+All we are doing is redefining which axis is real and which axis is imaginary.
+That is all!